jdijt/software-testing---PT_MA2_1/Lab3/final/Assignment4-testreport.md

 ## Postconditions

-- A valid proposition in the conjunctive normal form, which is logically equivalent to the input of the `toCNF` function
+- A valid proposition in the Conjunctive Normal Form, which is logically equivalent to the input of the `toCNF` function

 ## Tests
-We perform a test to check two different characteristics of the `toCNF` function.
+We perform a test to check two different properties of the `toCNF` function.
 First we check whether the output of the `toCNF` function is logically equivalent to its input and furthermore we check whether the output is in the Conjunctive Normal Form.

-### Random proposition test
+### Equivalence
+To check whether the output and input are logically equivalent we first generate all possible valuations with the provided `allVals` function.
+We then evaluate all possible valuations with both the input and the output of the `toCNF` function and check whether the resulting truth tables are equal.

+### Conjunctive Normal Form
+A proposition in the Conjunctive Normal Form can exist of either:

+- a property
+- a negation wrapped around a property
+- a disjunction consisting of properties and negations wrapped around a property
+- a conjunction existing of properties, negations wrapped around a property and disjunctions

+We use these characteristics in the function `isInCNF` which is also used by the `randomPropTest`.

+### Test data generation
-The random valid propositions are generated as a tree of a random size.
-The tree has a maximum of three layers of nodes including the top-node.
-All leaves of the tree exist of properties and all conjunction and disjunctions contain between zero and three propositions, which is defined in the functions `randomForm` and `randomForm'`.
+The random valid propositions are generated as a tree with a maximum of three layers of nodes including the top-node.
+All leaves of the tree exist of properties and all conjunctions and disjunctions contain between zero and three propositions.
+The generation of random propositions is defined in the functions `randomForm` and `randomForm'`.

-These random propositions are converted to the Conjunctive Normal Form with the `toCNF` function, to check whether the output and input are logically equivalent we evaluate the truth tables from the input proposition with both the input and the output and check whether they give the same result.
+These random propositions are converted to the Conjunctive Normal Form with the `toCNF` function.

-### Conjunctive Normal Form test

-A proposition in the Conjunctive Normal Form can exist of a property, a negation wrapped around a property, a disjunction consisting of properties and negations and a conjunction existing of properties, negations and disjunctions.
-We use these characteristics in the function `isInCNF` which is also tested in the `randomPropTest`.

-Both properties can be tested with the following comment:
+Both properties described in the above sections can be tested with the following command:
 ```
 quickCheck randomPropTest
 ```